SysKitTeam/docs-point/docs/microsoft365-inventory/microsoft-teams-and-groups.md

 There are additional columns available in the **column chooser**, located in the top right part of the overview.
 The additional columns available are:

+* Files
+  * Shows the total number of files
+* Files with Sensitivity Label
+  * Shows the number of files that have any sensitivity label applied
+* % Files with Sensitivity Label
+  * Shows the percentage of files that have any sensitivity label applied
+* Sensitive Files
+  * Shows the number of files to which one of the labels marked as “Sensitive Content” has been applied (Syskit Point Settings > General)
+* % Sensitive Files
+  * Shows the percentage of files with a label marked as Sensitive Content
+* Restrictions
  * Connected Site
  * Site Archive Status
  * Team Archived